ovska/FlameCsv/docs/docs/converters.md

 ```

 > [!WARNING]
-> The built-in custom boolean converters have the following requirements for @"FlameCsv.CsvOptions`1.Comparer":
+> The built-in custom boolean converters have the following limitations for @"FlameCsv.CsvOptions`1.Comparer":
 > - When reading @"System.Char", the comparer must implement `IAlternateEqualityComparer<ReadOnlySpan<char>, string>`.
 > - When reading @"System.Byte"/UTF8, the comparer **must** be either @"System.StringComparer.Ordinal?displayProperty=nameWithType" or @"System.StringComparer.OrdinalIgnoreCase?displayProperty=nameWithType".